-Context reinstatement in the data.
 Is the TCE observed in our incidental conditions due to recency alone?
-The temporal bias curves for the actual data (presented in Figure 7) provide a clear answer: there is a TCE in all conditions beyond the influence of recency.
+The temporal bias curves for the actual data (presented in Figure 7) provide a clear answer: There is a TCE in all conditions beyond the influence of recency.
 In the DFR conditions, the temporal bias scores for the intentional and incidental groups show a positive bias for near lags and a negative bias for far lags.
 The groups differ only at lag = +1, where there is a much stronger positive bias in the intentional condition.
 Similarly, in both CDFR conditions there is a positive bias for near lags, with the greatest bias for lag = +1 in the intentional condition.
-The incidental CDFR condition displays a positive bias for backward lags from -1 to -5, and the majority of the forward lags occur less often than expected.
-This indicates that although there is a TCE in the incidental CDFR condition, these subjects also had a bias toward backward lags over forward lags.
+The incidental CDFR condition displays a positive bias for backward lags from -1 to -5, and most of the forward lags occur less often than expected.
+This indicates that although there is a TCE in the incidental CDFR condition, these participants also had a bias toward backward lags over forward lags.

 To complement temporal bias curves, we can use temporal factor scores to provide a single-number measure of the size of the TCE.
-These scores allow for a statistical test for the presence of the TCE: whether the effect is significantly larger than expected by chance (Polyn et al., 2009; Sederberg, Gershman, Polyn, & Norman, 2011).
-These scores are calculated by taking the absolute value of the lag of each transition made by a subject and finding its percentile within the distribution of the |lags| that were possible for that transition: a higher score indicates more temporal contiguity.
-Typically, a score of 0.5 would indicate no bias.
-However, temporal factor scores can be compared to a chance level calculated with the same procedure used in calculating temporal bias scores.
-The order of recalls is permuted many times, and a temporal factor score is calculated for each permuted order (Healey, 2018; Polyn, Erlikhman, & Kahana, 2011).
+These scores allow for a statistical test for the presence of the TCE: whether the effect is significantly larger than expected by chance (Polyn et al., 2009; Sederberg et al., 2011).
+These scores are calculated by taking the absolute value of the lag of each transition made by a participant and finding its percentile within the distribution of the |lags| that were possible for that transition: A higher score indicates more temporal contiguity.
+Typically, a score of .5 would indicate no bias.
+However, temporal factor scores can be compared with a chance level calculated with the same procedure used in calculating temporal bias scores.
+The order of recalls is permuted many times, and a temporal factor score is calculated for each permuted order (Healey, 2018; Polyn et al., 2011).
 This allows us to correct for the effects of recency.
 A temporal factor score above chance indicates a significant TCE due to mechanisms beyond recency.

-Applying temporal factor scores to our simple recency models (second column of Figure 6) shows they accurately detect that there is no TCE beyond the effects of recency in the pure-recency data, but there is a non-recency TCE in the recency-plus data.
+Applying temporal factor scores to our simple recency models (second column of Figure 6) shows they accurately detect that there is no TCE beyond the effects of recency in the pure-recency data, but there is a nonrecency TCE in the recency-plus data.
 That is, temporal factor scores can detect the difference between a TCE due only to recency and one to which context reinstatement or similar mechanisms also contribute.
-When applied to the actual data, temporal factor scores reveal a significant TCE in all conditions: the second column of Figure 7 shows that temporal factor scores for all groups, including both incidental groups, are well above chance.
+When applied to the actual data, temporal factor scores reveal a significant TCE in all conditions.
+The second column of Figure 7 shows that temporal factor scores for all groups, including both incidental groups, are well above chance.
 In summary, the temporal bias and temporal factor scores for the incidental conditions indicate that contiguity in incidental encoding is consistent with the operation of both recency and context reinstatement.

-Context reinstatement in Retrieved Context Theory.
-The Temporal Context Model was able to fit the lag-CRP, but as demonstrated with the pure-recency and recency-plus simulations, the lag-CRP analysis does not distinguish between a TCE due to recency and a TCE due to other mechanisms.
-Therefore, it is still an open question whether the model was utilizing the core mechanisms of context drift and context reinstatement in generating temporal contiguity, as predicted by Retrieved Context Theory, or if it did so through the use of other mechanisms.
+Context Reinstatement in Retrieved Context Theory

+The temporal context model was able to fit the lag-CRP, but as demonstrated with the pure-recency and recency-plus simulations, the lag-CRP analysis does not distinguish between a TCE due to recency and a TCE due to other mechanisms.
+Therefore, it is still an